ceejbot/galls-law/webrebels.md

 # [fit] says we can't write our
 # [fit] complex replacement

 ^ The system we need to replicate is complicated.
 We can't just build it from scratch.
-We have some advantages here.
-We know what a working system looks like.
+Most of the attempts to do this that I've seen in my career have ended badly. second system syndrome.

 ---

 # [fit] how do you split
 # [fit] a monolith
 # [fit] successfully?

+^ so how?

 ---